Our Executive Team

 Carol J. Amato, Writer/Editor/Publisher

-Author of twenty-nine books and 200 articles and editor for major publishers and magazines, Carol provides developmental, copy editing and proofreading expertise as well as publishing and business insights.
+Author of twenty-nine books and 200 articles and editor for major publishers and magazines, Carol is our team’s developmental, copy editing and proofreading expert.
+She also provides self-publishing and business insights.

 About the name